RumeysaHilal/RumeysaHilal/README.md

 # Hi there,I'm Rümeysa Hilal Sevinç 👋

-I'm student at Bursa Uludag University.
+I graduated from Uludağ University, Computer Engineering.
 I'm interested in data science and python.
 I have worked with different programming languages before as an example C++,C and Java.
 But these languages not what i wanted.
 I met python in second grade an it's what i searched.
 It's very comfortable, easy to learn, has lots of field and resource.

 - 🔭 I’m currently working on programming